alfifrr/werent-backend/CONTRIBUTING.md

-# Contributing to CamRent Backend
+# Contributing to WeRent Backend

-Thank you for your interest in contributing to CamRent Backend!
+Thank you for your interest in contributing to WeRent Backend!
 This document provides guidelines and instructions for developers working on this project.

 ## 🏗️ Project Architecture